 - Example 2: If you want the minimum slope (¼ inches per foot) your equation would be 10 x ¼ = 2 ½ inches.
 In this case, the end of your pipe will be 2 ½ inches lower than the beginning.
 This is the minimum amount of slope for a drain pipe.
 Anything less reduces the draining efficiency and may result in clogs.

 If you need help determining the correct slope and position of your pipes or you want expert help in laying them, contact Simpson Plumbing.
-Our experienced plumbers can help you with any of your plumbing questions or problems.
+Our experienced plumbers can help you create a sewer pipe slope chart, answer your plumbing questions and concerns.
 Call us today at (360) 834-5311.

 Last updated Dec.
 14, 2016.
 Originally posted Dec.
 21, 2015.